-The Library Program was founded in 1990 as an initiative of CASA A.C. workers.
-It is currently divided into 3 lines of action, Central Library, Community Library Network and the Mobile Library.
-In 2004, the Rosario Castellanos Public Library was inaugurated in the Santa Julia facilities.
+The Library Program founded in 1990 as an initiative of CASA A.C. workers.
+It currently divided into three lines of action, Central Library, Community Library Network, and the Mobile Library.
+In 2004, the Rosario Castellanos Public Library inaugurated in the Santa Julia facilities.
 In 2007, the Community Library Network was created, which recovers spaces and turns them into libraries, providing access to literature and art in vulnerable communities.
-In 2018, the Mobile Library project was launched, bringing activities to promote reading to the communities.
+In 2018, the Mobile Library project launched, bringing activities to promote reading to the town.

 - Book loans at home